AlexBHarley/deepstream.io-website/src/info/performance/overview/readme.md

+---
+title: Performance Overview
+description: An overview on deepstream performance and running your tests
+---

 Realtime web applications have a wide range of performance requirements.
 Apps with a focus on collaboration need to be able to sync changes between large numbers of clients, financial platforms must fan out prices with ultra-low latency and apps with a focus on communication require comparable up- and down-stream times.

 To ensure deepstream can cater for all these use cases, we are regularly conducting performance tests and benchmarks.